cleech/adventofcode/src/day25/README.md

+I first just wrote an iterator to loop through codes until we reached the answer.
+It worked, but the code generation function is just a seed value multiplied by a modular exponentiation of a fixed prime.
+The exponentiation can be speed up with a repeated squares algorithm.

+---

 ### --- Day 25: Let It Snow ---

 Merry Christmas!
 Santa is booting up his weather machine; looks like you might